Frequently Asked Questions

 - Phase Four: Support faculty, staff and students in the relocation of their affected programs.

 Phase One is nearing completion.
-We have solicited proposals from the leaders of each of the existing academic programs in Alexandria, Arlington and Falls Church during the Fall 2019 semester.
+Leaders of each of the existing academic programs in Alexandria, Arlington and Falls Church submitted proposals in Fall 2019.
 A site alignment review committee, led by Vice President and Dean Karen DePauw, and including representatives from colleges, faculty senate, local leadership and innovation campus planning, evaluated each proposal and provided recommendations to Provost Clarke.
 Provost Clarke is currently reviewing these recommendations and engaging senior leaders, deans, vice presidents, and others to make final determinations.

 Phase Three will take place over the next couple of years and will follow the regular timeline of planning and construction projects.
 During this phase, campus planners will continue to engage stakeholders so that the needs of affected stakeholders and their programs are incorporated as the new construction projects advance.

-Phase Four will plan and execute the relocation of affected programs and their students, staff and faculty once the new facilities.
+Phase Four will plan and execute the relocation of affected programs and their students, staff and faculty once the new facilities are open.

 Virginia Tech’s Innovation Campus will be a major component in the first phase of a new North Potomac Yard mixed-use development in Alexandria.
 The Innovation Campus will be located on about four acres at the northern end, near Alexandria’s border with Arlington County and may ultimately expand to three university buildings.
 The other seven buildings will house office, residential, and ground-level retail space.
 A new yellow/blue line Metro station is being constructed at the south end of the property.